 Our Baseball Legends voyage can easily be considered the next best thing to scoring a VIP seat at your favorite stadium.
 Where else do you have the opportunity to cruise through America's Heartland and interact with some of Major League Baseball's living legends?
 Sit back and enjoy an in-depth journey through the highs and lows of America's favorite pastime.
 Batter up!

-Al Clark is known as one of the most unbiased Major League umpires in the history of baseball.
-In his 26-year career, Al officiated 3,392 major league games including three American League Division Series, five American League Championship Series, two All-Star Games and two World Series.
+Al Clark is regarded as one of the most unbiased Major League umpires in the history of baseball.
+In his 26-year career, Clark officiated 3,392 major league games including three American League Division Series, five American League Championship Series, two All-Star Games and two World Series.

-A native of St. Louis, Art Shamsky started his big league career in Cincinnati in 1965.
+Art Shamsky began his big league career when he signed with the Cincinnati Reds in 1965.
 When he retired in 1972, his career batting average was .253 with 68 home runs.
 Shamsky received national attention as a clutch hitting star of the 1969 World Series Champions, the Miracle Mets.
 He batted .538 in the National League Championship Series against Atlanta, helping the Mets sweep the favored Braves.
-A member of the New York Jewish Sports Hall of Fame, Shamsky also played for the Chicago Cubs and Oakland Athletics.
-He later managed the Modi’in Miracle in the Israel Baseball League.
+Shamsky was inducted into the New York Jewish Sports Hall of Fame, as well as the National Jewish Sports Hall of Fame in 1994.